uwaishhusain/Covid19/README.md

 # Covid-19 Analysis
-This repository contains the one page visualization created using Tableau.
+This repository contains the analytic report created using Tableau.

 ## About
 This project has been built to analyse the vaccination update of Covid-19 in entire world.